diegomendoza97/codegram-api/README.md

 # codegram-api
-A instagram like application this will be the API
+A instagram like application this will be the API with a small angular app ..IOS and Android app will come soon.